Adult Diabetes Educators

 Amy Aponick, MPH, RD, LD/N, CDE

 Amy has been with the UF Diabetes Institute since winter 2008.
-She is a Registered Dietician, Licensed Dietician/Nutritionist, and a Certified Diabetes Educator.
-She provides diabetes education to outpatients in the Departments of Adult and Pediatric Endocrinology and is a dietician in the Pediatric Lipid Disorders and Obesity Clinic.
+She is a Registered Dietitian, Licensed Dietitian/Nutritionist, and a Certified Diabetes Educator.
+She provides diabetes education to outpatients in the Departments of Adult and Pediatric Endocrinology and is a dietitian in the Pediatric Lipid Disorders and Obesity Clinic.
 In addition to clinics, Amy also provides education to patients in the Diabetes Self-Management Education Program.
 She works closely with undergraduate and graduate students, coordinating student internships with the department.
 Amy was named the 2009 Emerging Dietetics Leader by the Florida Dietetic Association.

 Amber Wilhoit RD, LD/N, CDE, CPT